qlefevre/eclipse-mat-easy/README.md

 In example : You can see that field Collection<String> values in class *com.github.qlefevre.eclipse.mat.test.heapdump.BagB* retains *37.81%* of total heap.
 Instance *java.util.HashSet<String>* has *63404* elements and retains *8.24 MB*.

+## Installation

+**Note for Memory Analyzer 1.7.0**: you must disable "Eclipse Oxygen" update site before installing plugins otherwise your MAT installation will get broken.

+To disable Eclipse Oxygen in MAT 1.7.0, perform the following:
+1. Open MAT Settings
+1. Open `Install/Update`, `Available Software Sites`
+1. Uncheck `Eclipse Oxygen`
+1. Click `Ok`

+Use the following update repository to install the latest released version: http://github.com/qlefevre/eclipse-mat-easy/raw/master/com.github.qlefevre.eclipse.mat.easy.updatesite

+To install Eclipse MAT Easy plugin, perform the following:
+1. Open `Help`, `Install New Software...`
+1. **For MAT 1.7.0**: in case you have not disabled Eclipse Oxygen update site, click `Available Software Sites` and disable Oxygen there
+1. Click `Add`, it will open a `Add Repository` window
+1. Type `Eclipse MAT Easy update site` to the `Name` field
+1. Type `http://github.com/qlefevre/eclipse-mat-easy/raw/master/com.github.qlefevre.eclipse.mat.easy.updatesite` to the `Location` field
+1. Click `Ok`
+1. All the checkboxes can be left by default (`Show only latest version`, `Group items by category`, ...)
+1. Check `Eclipse MAT Easy !` category
+1. Click `Next` (Available Software)
+1. Click `Next` (Installation Details)
+1. Accept License
+1. Click `Finish` and restart MAT

+The following update site can be used to get development builds: http://github.com/qlefevre/eclipse-mat-easy/raw/master/com.github.qlefevre.eclipse.mat.easy.updatesite

 ## Supported collection implementations

 | Package | Class | Type | Extract Size | Library |